 Skiatook real estate is some of the most expensive in Oklahoma, although Skiatook house values don't compare to the most expensive real estate in the U.S.

-Skiatook is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Skiatook is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Skiatook who work in office and administrative support (15.72%), sales jobs (12.46%), and food service (6.86%).
+Unlike some towns, Skiatook isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Skiatook are a mix of both white- and blue-collar jobs.
+Overall, Skiatook is a town of sales and office workers, service providers, and construction workers and builders.
+There are especially a lot of people living in Skiatook who work in office and administrative support (16.47%), sales jobs (9.75%), and management occupations (6.87%).

 Skiatook is a somewhat ethnically-diverse town.
 The people who call Skiatook home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Skiatook residents report their race to be White, followed by Native American.
 Important ancestries of people in Skiatook include German, English, Dutch, and Scottish.

 The most common language spoken in Skiatook is English.
-Other important languages spoken here include Tagalog and Native American languages.
+Other important languages spoken here include Spanish and Native American languages.